slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
-> *'Listen to predict a collapse.'*
-> *'The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
-Therefore all progress depends on the unreasonable man.' -- George Bernard Shaw*
 > *'Be flexible.
 You need to be able to be a diplomate and a fighter, to speak well among the scholars of academia and the blue collar workers down at the bar.
 You need to be comfortable both in a suit and tie and in camouflaged jacket.' -- Frank Miniter (paraphrased)*